ddolyniuk1/ComposeBuilderDotNet/README.md

 # ComposeBuilderDotNet

+## What is this projects goal?
     The goal of this project is to generate docker-compose literate YAML in C# using the builder design pattern

+## What is the inspiration for this project?
     This project was inspired by The need to create dynamically generated docker-compose files the right way, without using templates and replacement techniques; as well as providing a wide range of developer friendly methods and enums for quick access without the need to constantly check documentation.

+## Example Code

 ```csharp
 var dbUser = "root";